How High Do Planes Fly?

 How do pilots decide what height to fly at?

 The air traffic control room (ATC) will ultimately have the final say in what altitude an aircraft will fly at.
-A pilot may request ATC to give them a different altitude, perhaps to avoid a weather front or just to fly more efficiently, but it is up to them if that request is granted, based on traffic congestion etc.
+A pilot may request ATC to give them a different altitude, perhaps to avoid a weather front or fly more efficiently, but it is up to them if that request is granted, based on traffic congestion etc.

 In an airway, which is in three dimensions, lanes are stacked one on top of another, with odd-numbered altitudes (eg 31,000, 33,000, 35,000 feet etc) traveling in one direction and even-numbered altitudes (eg 30,000, 32,000, 34,000 feet etc) traveling the opposite way.